Acknowledging Your Sources

 - To permit your reader to check on your use of source material.

 In all of these reasons, the essential element is intellectual honesty.
-You must provide your reader with an honest representation of your work so that he or she may evaluate its merits fairly.
+You must provide your reader with an honest representation of your work so that the reader may evaluate its merits fairly.
 Proper citation demonstrates the depth and breadth of your reading—in effect, documenting the hard work you’ve put into your research.
 Proper citation permits a reader to determine the extent of your knowledge of the topic.
 And, most important, proper citation permits a reader to more readily understand and appreciate your original contribution to the subject.
 In contrast, a very well-informed, complex, or sophisticated piece of work, without adequate or accurate acknowledgment of sources, will only provoke your reader’s concern or suspicion.

 Such intellectual honesty is important, not only for your reader, but also for you as the author.
 For example, you may footnote a paper diligently only to discover that you can hardly find an original idea or sentence of your own.
 Then you’ll know you have more work to do in order to develop a substantial original idea or thesis.

 This booklet emphasizes the positive reasons for properly citing your sources rather than the negative consequences for failing to do so.
 You need to know, however, that those consequences can be severe.
 Failure to acknowledge the sources—textual, personal, electronic—upon which you’ve relied is a serious breach of academic integrity.
 Such a failure can lead to the accusation of plagiarism—defined in Rights, Rules, Responsibilities as: “The use of any outside source without proper acknowledgment.
 ‘Outside source’ means any work, published or unpublished, by any person other than the student.”
 (2.4.7) Plagiarism is a very serious charge at Princeton, and it can result in disciplinary probation, suspension, or expulsion.
 The disciplinary process is explained later in this booklet.